-Professionals who have taken our Pre/Postnatal Performance Training Specialist Education know that functional training for “ADLs” (Activities of Daily Living) is a key component of our prenatal and postpartum program design because we want to help women move better in their daily lives to minimize stress to their bodies and maximize day-to-day function.
+Professionals who have taken our Pre/Postnatal Performance Training Specialist Education know that functional training for “ADLs” (Activities of Daily Living) is a key component of our prenatal and postpartum program design because we want to help our clients move better in their daily lives to minimize stress to their bodies and maximize day-to-day function.
 However, we recently had a trainer run into the following scenario:

 I was writing to confirm an appointment with a postpartum client and she responded by saying that she had thrown her back out several days prior and was unable to even straighten up without pain.
 When I probed about the cause of the incident, she mentioned that it happened when trying to get her 18-month old into his car seat.
 This client also has a 3 month-old, and has just been getting back into more structured exercise.
 While she had a history of low back pain prior to pregnancy, she did not have any major back problems during our prenatal training.
 She tolerated the stresses well and was able to lift at higher intensities throughout both pregnancies.